akshit-shetty/EduOps360/README.md

 python app.py
 ```

-### Production (Windows Server)
+### Production (Render/Cloud)
-The application is configured for Windows Server deployment with:
+The application is configured for cloud deployment with:
 - `gunicorn` - Production WSGI server
-- Windows Outlook integration
+- Cross-platform SMTP email integration
 - Environment variables for configuration

-**Important**: This application requires Windows OS due to Outlook integration and cannot be deployed on Linux-based cloud platforms like Render, Heroku, etc.
+- `render.yaml` - Deployment configuration

+**Deploy to Render:**
+1. Connect your GitHub repository to Render
+2. Set environment variables in Render dashboard:
+   - `SMTP_USERNAME` - Your email address
+   - `SMTP_PASSWORD` - Your app password
+   - `FROM_EMAIL` - Your from email address

 ### Environment Variables for Production
 ```env